-Full Term Course Subterm Course Administrative Drop If reported before 5:00 p.m.
-EST on If reported before 5:00 p.m.
-EST on the from a Course the first Friday after courses begin Wednesday after courses begin
+Full Term Course Subterm Course Administrative If reported before 5:00 p.m.
+EST If reported before 5:00 p.m.
+EST on Drop from a on the first Friday after courses the Wednesday after courses begin Course begin

 Withdrawing from a Course.
 Students may withdraw from a course with a grade of "W" (Withdrawal) prior to the deadlines in the table below.
 Withdrawals are effective on the date the student delivers a completed Withdrawal Form to the Office of the Registrar.
 Forms are available in the Office of the Registrar or online.